USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 `CMAQ_LIB   = $CMAQ_HOME/lib` (M3LIB before CMAQv5.2)<br>
 `CMAQ_DATA  = $CMAQ_HOME/data` (M3DATA before CMAQv5.2)

-If you encounter errors about libraries not being found, check the settings of the `config_cmaq.csh` script variables IOAPI, NETCDF, or MPI to ensure that they are correctly point to the locations of these libraries on your Linux system.
+If you encounter errors about libraries not being found, check the settings of the `config_cmaq.csh` script variables IOAPI, NETCDF, or MPI to ensure that they correctly point to the locations of these libraries on your Linux system.

 Sourcing the `config_cmaq.csh` script only needs to be invoked during a new installation of CMAQ to make sure the links to these libraries are working correctly.
 For every successive session, links to these libraries will automatically be created when you run any of the build or run scripts.